Can You Snorkel While Pregnant – Expert Answer

 Should you snorkel while pregnant?
 With caution, medical clearance, and good judgment, go for it.

-Pregnancy doesn’t mean you can’t enjoy the ocean.
+Pregnancy doesnโt mean you canโt enjoy the ocean.
 It just means you trade the deep dives for gentle glides, and swap the thrill for the tranquil.
 And honestly, that might be exactly what your body (and baby) need.

 So, pack that snorkel, zip up that floaty maternity swimsuit, and wade into the water like the glowing sea goddess you are.